Many bus trips into Denali pause at Stony Overlook, which features a great view of Denali when skies are clear

 Denali is six million acres of wild land, bisected by one ribbon of road.
 Travelers along it see the relatively low-elevation taiga forest give way to high alpine tundra and snowy mountains, culminating in North America's tallest peak, 20,310' Mount McKinley.
 Wild animals large and small roam un-fenced lands, living as they have for ages.
 Solitude, tranquility and wilderness await.

-The Superintendent of Denali National Park and Preserve has determined that there is not adequate snow cover for the use of snowmobiles for traditional activities in most of the 1980 additions to Denali National Park and Preserve on both sides of the Alaska Range.
+The Superintendent has determined that there is not adequate snow cover for the use of snowmobile for traditional activities in the 1980 additions to Denali National Park and Preserve on both sides of the Alaska Range.
+All park lands that were open for snowmobile use are now closed for the season.